Guantanamo detainee released to Cabo Verde

-WASHINGTON The U.S. Defense Department on Sunday announced that a long-held inmate at the Guantanamo Bay detention facility, Shawqi Awad Balzuhair, had been transferred to the government of Cabo Verde.
+WASHINGTON (Reuters) - The U.S. Defense Department on Sunday announced that a long-held inmate at the Guantanamo Bay detention facility, Shawqi Awad Balzuhair, had been transferred to the government of Cabo Verde.

 Balzuhair, a citizen of Yemen, was arrested in Pakistan on Sept.
 11, 2002, and arrived the following month at the U.S. military facility in Cuba.